 The Cedars-Sinai graduate program has applicants from a wide variety of undergraduate institutions and values a diverse student population.
 The program encourages students from all ethnic backgrounds to apply.
 Our current ethnicity statistics for applicants are shown below:

 For the 2016 academic year, the program received 45 applications and interviewed 24 of the applicants.
 Ten students were admitted into the PhD program and will start in September 2016.
 The average GRE scores for the accepted students follow: verbal 71, quantitative 70, analytical 68 (shown in percentile rankings).

 The average time to degree is 5 years, and the current retention rate is 89 percent.
 Students are closely mentored to ensure individual attention in the classroom as well as in each student's individual research laboratory.

-The Graduate PhD Program in Biomedical Science and Translational Medicine started its first class in the fall of 2008 and has produced 13 graduates thus far.
-An additional eight students are graduating in June 2016.
+The Graduate PhD Program in Biomedical Science and Translational Medicine started its first class in the fall of 2008 and has produced 19 graduates thus far.
 The graduation rate is 96 percent in less than five years.